-FOUR-SEMESTER PLAN FOR ALL LIBERAL ARTS STUDENTS
+FOUR-SEMESTER PLAN FOR ALL LIBERAL ARTS

+STUDENTS

 The first two-year curriculum of study is common to all Liberal Arts students.
 It includes the General Education requirements, the foreign language requirement as stated by the Liberal Arts School, as well as several introductory Liberal Arts courses in the Social Sciences and Humanities areas.
-Students admitted into Liberal Arts should enrol in the following curriculum during their freshman and sophomore years:
+Students admitted into Liberal Arts should enroll in the following curriculum during their freshman and sophomore years:

-Semester One Semester Two

-EN 1100 English Composition EN 1102 English Composition

-and Rhetoric I and Rhetoric II

-PSY 1001 Intro to Psychology SOC 1001 Introduction to

-Sociology

-PHI 1050 Intro to Philosophy MA 1108 College Algebra and

-• • Trigonometry

-Humanities Elective I Social Sciences

-Elective I

-Foreign Language I Foreign Language II
+Semo ester On e Semester Two EN 1 100 English Composition and Rhetoric I EN 1102 English Composition and Rhetoric II DCV 1001 Intro to Psychology SOC 1001 Introduction to 131 1001 indo to rsychology SOC 1001 Sociology PHI 1050 Intro to Philosophy MA 1108 College Algebra and Humanities Elective I Trigonometry Social Sciences Tumanues Elective 1 Elective I Foreign Language I Foreign Language II